cozy/cozy-stack/docs/registry.md

 - `description`: object containing the description description of the application in multiple languages
 - `category`: the application category
 - `repository`: object with type and URL of package repository
+- `locales`: list of locales supported by the application
 - `tags`: list of tags associated with the application
 - `logo_url`: link to the logo image
 - `screenshot_urls`: array of links to the screenshots of the application